-Judges Comments: A modern well appointed facility that marries the needs of it’s varied community members along with up to date equipment and areas.
-Judges notes the range of services offered and the fantastic team onsite.
+Judges Comments: A modern well-appointed facility that marries the needs of its varied community members along with up to date equipment and areas.
+Judges note the range of services offered and the fantastic team onsite.

 Supreme Club of the Year – Stanmore Bay Pools and Leisure, Auckland